3 Sources

 2

-These features, previously available only with Microsoft 365 Personal, Family, and Copilot Pro subscriptions, are now accessible for free on Copilot+ PCs
+These features, which were previously available only to Microsoft 365 Personal, Family, and Copilot Pro subscribers, are now being offered for free to Copilot+ PC users

 2